joneskm/nvim-config/README.md

 # Cheatsheet

 This is not meant to be comprehensive, it's list of useful ones which I tend to forget!
+NOTE: some of these don't work now that the config sets `vim.opt.scrolloff = 999`, which keeps the cursor centred e.g. `zz`

 1. Switch tab right/left: <Tab> <S-Tab>
 2. Toggle between sidebar and tabs: <C-w>w